jxsl13/demo-uploader/README.md

   -c, --config string             .env config file path (or via env variable CONFIG)
       --file-regex string         The regex to match specific file names only (default ".*\\.demo$") -h, --help                      help for demo-uploader
+      --size-limit string         The maximum size of the zipped file to upload (e.g. MB, KB, MiB, KiB).
+Set to 0B to disable (default "10MB")
       --upload-timeout duration   how long to wait for the file to be untouched before uploading (default 5m0s) --watch-folder string       The folder to watch for file changes --webhook-url string        Discord webhook url to upload the file to